rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 ### Add Contributor `POST` `/api/v1/project/[project_id]/contributor`

-Adds a new contributor to the project.
+Adds a new empty contributor to the project.
 This can only be performed by the project owner.
+To assign a contributor a name and email, see the `Update Contributor` endpoint

 #### Request